Champagne Veuve Clicquot - Brut Carte Jaune Étui

 About the estate:

-The heir to a family of bankers, textile merchants, and vineyard owners, Philippe Clicquot founded his champagne house in 1772, with an anchor as its symbol and exportation as its goal.
-His son died prematurely in 1805, and it was his daughter-in-law, Barbe-Nicole Ponsardin, then aged 27, who took over the company and went down in history.
-An accomplished businesswoman, she ran the company for much of the 19th century, driving its considerable growth.
+The heir to a family of bankers, textile merchants, and vineyard owners, Philippe Clicquot founded his champagne house in 1772, adopting the anchor as his symbol and setting his sights on exporting.
+His son died prematurely in 1805, and it was his daughter-in-law, Barbe-Nicole Ponsardin, then twenty-seven years old, who took over the company and went down in history.
+An accomplished businesswoman, she led the house for much of the 19th century, propelling it to considerable growth.
 Today, the company owns nearly 400 hectares of vineyards, and its yellow label is known throughout the world.
 It has been part of the LVMH group since 1987.

 Guide des Vins Gault & Millau